remp2020/remp2020.github.io/index.md

 **21-Nov-2023**: The latest version of CRM (2.11) is the last one to support PHP 8.0.
 Future versions of CRM will require PHP 8.1 at minimum.

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 24-May-2024: CRM release (3.2)

+After 2 months, CRM brings some notable changes that took us some time to deliver.

+- Scenarios are now capable of validate the connections.
+From now on, you won't be able to save the scenario if you system detects that trigger doesn't provide parameters required by some of the conditions down the road.
+- Because of this, we added new `TriggerManager` to scenarios.
+If you implement your own triggers, please see the [changelog](https://github.com/remp2020/crm-scenarios-module/releases/tag/3.2.0).
+- We also managed to upgrade processing of Apple's server to server notifications.
+If you use AppleAppstoreModule, please see the new configuration options that are required for the module to work correctly.
+It's also recommended to change notification versions from v1 to v2 in the Apple developer account settings for the app and point it to the `/api/v2/apple-appstore/webhook` endpoint.
+- This version also brings some security and performance improvements.

+We advise to review the full changelog available [here](changelog/crm/3.2.md).

 ### 24-Apr-2024: REMP tools release (3.6)